pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

 For me, socializing is the most important part of any internship.
 It is when you get to _actually_ know people around you and grow your network.
 But not only that, I've always tried to learn as much as possible from the experience of those around me.
-I will often try to lean the coversation towards people's opinions and visions on my field, and try to learn from their extensive experience.
+I will often try to lean the conversation towards people's opinions and visions on my field, and try to learn from their extensive experience.
 Thanks to that I'm able to write this detailed blog post, for example.
 Most of the information here I learned directly from the